regularjs/guide/en/syntax/inteplation.md

 will outport `<div>leeluolee</div>`. and whenerver the data changes, the textNode's content is also updated. it is a __one-way__ binding.

-## Attribute Inteplation
+## Attribute interpolation

-When used as attribute-inteplation(only the value can be interpolated), there is some explanations.
+When used as attribute-interpolation(only the value can be interpolated), there is some explanations.

-1. if the value is a string but contains inteplation(e.g. `class='m-modal m-modal-{{klass}}'`), the string will be considered as a inteplation.
+1. if the value is a string but contains interpolation(e.g. `class='m-modal m-modal-{{klass}}'`), the string will be considered as a interpolation.

 2. if the attribute is not a [directive](../core/directive.md). once the value changes, the attribute's value will update directly. it is a __one-way binding__.